APPROVED PRODUCER PROGRAM AND CERTIFIED AGGREGATES

 · The Chief Construction and Materials Geologist

-CERTIFIED AGGREGATES – SAMPLING AND TESTING
+CERTIFIED AGGREGATES – QUALITY CONTROL, SAMPLING, AND TESTING

 Aggregates to be used in highway construction projects shall be subject to sampling and testing, including Producer Quality Control (QC) sampling and testing.
 Sampling and testing shall be performed during production in accordance with the minimum frequencies listed in the table below.